kaziadilmemon/-Flutter-Calculator-App/README.md

-# calculator_app
+# Calculator App
-A Basic Calculator Application Build in Flutter.
+This repository contains the source code for a basic calculator application built using Flutter.
+The calculator app provides a simple interface for performing basic mathematical calculations.